Administrative Assistant Lisa Lee, firstname.lastname@example.org

 President Krendl received her bachelor's degree in English from Lawrence University (Wisconsin), her master's degree in journalism from The Ohio State University and her doctorate degree in communication from the The University of Michigan.
-After holding teaching positions at Ohio State, Southern Illinois, and Indiana University, President Krendl joined Ohio University in 1996 as a professor of Telecommunications and dean of the University's Scripps University of Communication.
+After holding teaching positions at Ohio State, Southern Illinois, and Indiana University, President Krendl joined Ohio University in 1996 as a professor of Telecommunications and dean of the University's Scripps College of Communication.
 In 2004, she was appointed provost and became responsible for 11 colleges on the University's main campus.
 In 2007, she was promoted to executive vice president and provost.

 President Krendl was chosen to lead Otterbein following an eight-month nationwide search by a 14-person Search Committee.
 The Committee included representatives from all Otterbein constituencies, including trustees, faculty, students, administrators, support staff and alumni.

 President Krendl is joined at Otterbein by her husband, Richard Gilbert, who teaches journalism and communication at Otterbein.
 Gilbert has worked in university press book publishing, holds a master's degree in creative nonfiction writing from Goucher College and was a Kiplinger Fellow in Journalism at The Ohio State University.

 The couple has one son, Tom, and one daughter, Claire.
 Visit the President's Site for more information about President Krendl.

 Interim Provost and Vice President for Academic Affairs